wcjohnchen/capstoneProject2/README.md

 ![](figure/housingpic.jpg)

+## Table of Contents

+I. Aim

+II.
+Methods

+III.
+Exploratory Data analysis

+IV.
+Regression Models

+V. Image Classification

+VI.
+Summary

+VII.
+Addendum

-## Aim
+## I. Aim

-The goal of this study is to predict housing prices by comparing various machine learning models: linear, ridge, lasso, decision tree, random forest, gradient boosting regression, and convolutional neural network (CNN)-based classification.
+The goal of this study is to predict housing prices by comparing various machine learning models for regression and classification: linear, decision tree, random forest, gradient boosting, and a convolutional neural network (CNN)-based image classification.
 This dataset includes relevant features and images of houses in Southern California.
-It is available at: https://www.kaggle.com/ted8080/house-prices-and-images-socal.
+A web application for housing prediction was also desgined and implemented using Flask.

-## Methods
+## II.
+Methods
-1. Exploratory data analysis
+1. Data pre-processing and exploratory data analysis

-    Identify features in the dataset, plot distribution, and determine correlations.
+    Extract and clean data, identify features in the dataset, plot distribution, and determine correlations.
+The dataset is available at: https://www.kaggle.com/ted8080/house-prices-and-images-socal.

 2. Modeling

     Regression.
 Supervised learning models were implented using Sckit-Learn.
 The data was split into 70% training and 30% test set.
 The predictor variables were standardized specifically for linear models.
 Grid search with k-fold cross validation was performed to find the optimal hyperparameters.
 MAE: mean absolute error; MSE: mean standard error; RMSE: root mean standard error.

     Classification.
 A 2-D CNN model was implented using Tensorflow-Keras.
 The architectural design of the neural network was shown on Table 2.
-The housing prices were grouped into three categories: high (1,000,000 and above), medium (500,000 to 999,999), and low (0 to 499,999).
+The housing prices were grouped into three categories: low (0 to 499,999), medium (500,000 to 999,999), and high (1,000,000 and above).
 Training, validation, and test data consist of 10,832, 1,547, and 3,095 images respectively.

 3. Technologies

-    Python, Numpy, Pandas, Matplotlib, Seaborn, Sckit-Learn, Tensorflow, Keras, AWS EC2.
+    Python, Numpy, Pandas, Matplotlib, Seaborn, Sckit-Learn, Tensorflow, Keras, AWS EC2, Flask.

-## Exploratory Data Analysis
+## III.
+Exploratory Data Analysis

 The dataset contains 15,474 housing entries and corresponding images.
 A list of features in the dataset includes:

 1. Image ID
 2. Street
 3. City
 4. City code
 5. Bed
 6. Bath
-7. Square foot
+7. Square feet
 8. Price